It’s a big name in the yoga world, yet many students and even teachers are unclear about what the term “hatha yoga” means.

 - Movement Variety – Classes labeled as hatha often include more traditional poses, while vinyasa is open to the movement influences of dance, martial arts, non-traditional movement, therapeutic movements, plyometric exercises, and calisthenics depending on the background and personal style of the yoga instructor.

 - Music – Hatha classes often don’t have music or use yoga music or chanting quietly in the background.
-In vinyasa classes, it’s common for the music to be a primary class feature and include loudly played modern tracks from a range of genres or even a DJ.
+In vinyasa classes, it’s common for the yoga playlist to be a primary feature of the class with modern tracks from a range of genres or DJs.

 Can beginners do hatha yoga?